Surgical Procedures: Simple Mastectomy

 What will I need at home?

-• You may have constipation after surgery.
-Over-the-counter medications, adding fiber to your diet, exercise (as simple as walking), and fluids may ease constipation.
+- You may have constipation after surgery.
+Over-the-counter medications, adding fiber to your diet, exercise (as simple as walking), and fluids may help with constipation.
 Ask your health-care team about over-the-counter medications that may work for you.

 How do I care for the incision?

-If you have a bandage after surgery, remove when your provider’s instructions say to do so (often within 48 hours).
+If you have a bandage after surgery, remove it when your provider told you to (often within 48 hours).
 Once the bandage is removed, you may shower, but do not scrub the incision.
 To dry, carefully pat the incision with a clean towel.
-Do not use lotions, powders, or deodorant on or near the incision during the first 1-2 weeks until it is fully closed.
+Do not use lotions, powders, or deodorant on or near the incision during the first 1 to 2 weeks until it is fully closed.

-Most surgeons use dissolvable sutures (stitches) inside your body, which will go away on their own.
+Most surgeons use sutures that will dissolve (go away on their own) inside your body.
 On the outside, your surgeon may use surgical glue, paper tape called "steri-strips," or nothing at all.
 Both glue and steri-strips can get wet in the shower.

 How can I care for myself?